The Acrobatics of BQP: Introduction

-We mention another interesting interpretation of \Cref{thm:pp_not_in_qmah_intro}: it can be understood as showing that in the black box setting, there is no quantum analogue of Stockmeyer's approximate counting algorithm \cite{Sto83}.
-For a probabilistic machine $M$ that runs in $\poly(n)$ time and an error bound $\eps \ge \frac{1}{\poly(n)}$, the approximate counting problem is to estimate the acceptance probability of $M$ up to a multiplicative factor of $1 + \eps$.
-Stockmeyer's algorithm \cite{Sto83} gives a $\poly(n)$-time reduction from the approximate counting problem to a problem in the third level of the polynomial hierarchy, and moreover, this reduction relativizes.
+\Cref{thm:pp_not_in_qmah_intro} can also be understood as showing that in the black-box setting, there is no quantum analogue of Stockmeyer's approximate counting algorithm \cite{Sto83}.
+For a probabilistic algorithm $M$ that runs in $\poly(n)$ time and an error bound $\eps \ge \frac{1}{\poly(n)}$, the approximate counting problem is to estimate the acceptance probability of $M$ up to a multiplicative factor of $1 + \eps$.
+Stockmeyer's algorithm \cite{Sto83} gives a relativizing $\poly(n)$-time reduction from the approximate counting problem to a problem in the third level of the polynomial hierarchy, and crucially relies on pulling the randomness out of $M$.
+In structural complexity terms, Stockmeyer's algorithm can be reinterpreted as showing that $\mathsf{SBP} \subseteq \mathsf{PH}$ relative to all oracles, where $\mathsf{SBP}$ is the complexity class defined in \cite{BGM05} that captures approximate counting.

-One might wonder: is there a version of Stockmeyer's algorithm for the \textit{quantum} approximate counting problem, where we instead wish to approximate the acceptance probability of a quantum algorithm?\footnote{We thank Patrick Rall (personal communication) for bringing this question to our attention.} By well-known reductions involving Aaronson's postselection theorem \cite{Aar05}, all problems in $\mathsf{PP} = \mathsf{PostBQP}$ efficiently reduce to the quantum approximate counting problem (see e.g. \cite[Proposition 2.14]{Kup15}).
-Hence, \Cref{thm:pp_not_in_qmah_intro} implies that the quantum approximate counting problem cannot reduce efficiently to the $\mathsf{QMA}$ hierarchy in a black box manner, giving some sense in which a quantum analogue of Stockmeyer's algorithm is impossible.